Methods

 Birthweight percentiles were calculated from data on all liveborn singleton babies born in Australia between 2004 and 2013 with a gestational age of 20–44 weeks.

-Records with indeterminate sex were excluded from analysis.
+Records with sex recorded as 'another term' were excluded from analysis.
 Records with missing or not stated data for sex, birthweight or gestational age were also excluded.
 Birthweight outliers were calculated and excluded using a method based on Tukey’s box and whisker plots.

 Gestational age is reported in completed weeks of gestation, calculated from the first day of the last menstrual period (LMP) or estimated by prenatal and/or postnatal assessment if the LMP date was missing.
 Birthweight is reported to the nearest 5 grams.

-Small for gestational age is defined as babies with birthweight below the 10th percentile according to the national birthweight percentiles for 2004 to 2013.
+Small for gestational age is defined as babies with birthweight below the 10th percentile according to the national birthweight percentiles for the period 2004 to 2013.

 For more information on data used to assign percentile see National Perinatal Data Collection annual update data table 6.1.